lisr-pcx/on-board-tips/docs/debugging.md

 # Debugging

-Developers spend a considerable amount of time in debugging looking what's going wrong on running code.
-Learn where to look and how to do it is one of the essential skills of our job.
+Developers spend a considerable amount of time looking what's going wrong on running code.
+Learn where to look and how to do it is a basic skill of the job.

 A **software bug** is a defect in the logic, correctness, or performance of a software system.

 + The program compile but it does not do at runtime what the developer expects *(logic)*
 + The program executes the right path but produces the wrong result *(correctness)*
-+ When dependent on worload or external system/architecture *(performance)*
++ When dependent on workload or external system/architecture *(performance)*
 + When occur in concurrent code and are sporadically observable *(non deterministic)*

-Debugging is closely related to testing. *Testing* means we are checking for the presence of a bug, *debugging* is the process of removing an observed fault in software, and both are necessary skills to learn.
+Debugging is closely related to testing. *Testing* means we are checking for the presence of a bug, *debugging* is the process of removing an observed fault in software, and both are essential skills to learn.

 ## Overview